|4376 kHz||4410 kHz||4420 kHz||4706 kHz|

 In personal email, Tom Norris tells me he used to operate HF systems with Lincompex, but can find no reference to a "Pilot Tone" in the system he used, and describes the device as simply a very complex phone patch.
 What he does recall is that if the "null" of an Lincompex is not properly adjusted, there can be some feedback produced as well.

-Another theory quoted is that the signal is just feedback from naval transmitters using open channels - or due to faults in the transmitter.
+Other theories quoted are that the signal is just feedback from naval transmitters using open channels - or due to faults in the transmitter.

 Following a reported absence from the bands during 2001, the signal returned with frequent reports received during 2002, and 2003.